boudicca-events/boudicca.events/docs/tech/EVENTDB.md

 The main storage is a simple ConcurrentHashMap where all operations will be executed on.
 Additionally, the EventDB saves all data to disk in a JSON format periodically and loads it on startup.

 The current mechanism for cleaning old Entries needs improvement.
-It looks for each EventCollector when they last submitted a new Entry, and on cleanup if an Entry is not update by a EventCollector for three days, but others are, then it will be removed.
+It looks for each EventCollector when they last submitted a new Entry, and on cleanup if an Entry was not updated by a EventCollector for three days, but others were, then it will be removed.
 This of course relies on the EventCollector always sending a full collection, and not only changes/new events.